longhorn/website/content/docs/1.7.0/v2-data-engine/prerequisites.md

 ### Disk

-**Local NVMe disks** are highly recommended for optimal storage performance of volumes using V2 Data Engine.
+SPDK leverages kernel drivers to support every kind of disk that Linux supports.
+However, SPDK is equipped with a user space NVMe driver that provides zero-copy, highly parallel, direct access to an SSD from a user space application.
+Because of this, using **local NVMe disks** is highly recommended for enabling V2 volumes to achieve optimal storage performance.